- バスにのって、それから少し歩きます。She takes a bus, and then walks a little ways.

 - さくら、一時かん待っててね。」“Sakura, wait for 1 hour.”

-- 「きょう今日はとてもあついから、ちょこれーとチョコレートがとけちゃったのね。」“Today has been a hot day, so the chocolate has melted.”
+- 「きょう今日はとてもあついから、ちょこれーとチョコレートがとけちゃったのね。」“Today has been hot, so the chocolate has melted.”

 - Plain form, including past tense and negative form (N5)